Martin Sheen – Keeping The Faith

 Ramón Estévez was baptized moments after having his left shoulder crushed by forceps during his delivery.
-He was supposed to die, but Ramón, who would later be known as actor and social activist Martin Sheen, survived and thrived.
-As a younger man he developed a hunger to a find deeper meaning in his life.
+He was supposed to die, but Ramón, who would later be known as an actor and social activist Martin Sheen, survived and thrived.
+As a younger man, he developed a hunger to find deeper meaning in his life.
 But his search dredged up some powerful personal demons as well.

 He spent an afternoon near Malibu, sharing with Grand Magazine an exclusive glimpse into his private life.

 One thing Martin Sheen doesn’t need is coaxing to talk about the five grandkids he adores.